Home > Our Community > International Development

 - Compass organised two (2) follow up International NUA Conferences on the implementing the New Urban Agenda.
 Dr Joan Close, the former Executive Director (ED)was the Guest of Honour to deliver the keynote address at the first Compass NUA Conference in Melbourne in 2017.

 - Compass’ GMD was elected as Vice President (VP) of the UN General Assembly of Partners (GAP).
 Manager (Special Project) was elected Co-chair of Civil Society Organisation Partners Constituent Group (PCG)

 - Attended the World Urban Forum (WUF10) in Kuala Lumpur and hosted Training Events on “The Deep Place Methodology” and Side Event on the International Global Network.
 Compass’ GMD and Knowledge Manager also sat on a variety of housing related Panels.

 - Attended the UN High Level Political Forum, one dealing with the future of UNH and another on fulfilment of Member State in the implementation of the SDGs.

-- Compass is currently an associate member of the New Zealand Council for International Development.
+- Compass is an associate member of the New Zealand Council for International Development.

-Compass partnered with Liberty for the Nation provided emergency shipment of food, clothing, bedding, cookware and tools to affected areas.
+Compass partnered with Liberty for the Nation to provide an emergency shipment of food, clothing, bedding, cookware and tools to affected areas.

-Compass and Liberty for Nation then developed a plan to help the shuttered community heal by undertaking the following rebuilding and construction projects:
+Compass and Liberty for Nation then developed a plan to help the shattered community heal by undertaking the following rebuilding and construction projects: